As a special education teacher, I feel it is important to teach using a variety of methods.

 - Tactile writing (we use trays and salt)

 - Magnetic Letters

-- Hangman (we use
+- Hangman (we used our Whiteboard)

 - Rainbow Writing